wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/model-security/includes/4-dataverse.md

 ### Hierarchical security

 One of the issues with the use of business units is their strict hierarchy.
-Access to data can only follow the hierarchy of the business units, , in the diagram of business units a user in Sales can be given access to the North, Central, and South business units, conversely a user in the Operations business unit cannot access data that belongs to Sales without being given access to all data in the organization.
+Access to data can only follow the hierarchy of the business units.
+In the diagram of business units a user in Sales can be given access to the North, Central, and South business units, conversely a user in the Operations business unit cannot access data that belongs to Sales without being given access to all data in the organization.

 ![Diagram of hierarchical security for an organization.](../media/4-hierarchical.png)